2020-07-10

 Running through Dragonbridge without stopping, we reach Solitud when it's not quite dark yet.
 In front of the Winking Skeever inn, I stop to ask the old drunkard Octieve what's the mood in the city like.
 He says everything in Solitud is normal, but he has gambled himself into a large debt with Irnskar, Thane Bryling's husband.

-I take a pity with the old man, because he's the father of my friend the market trader Evette.
+I take pity on the old man, because he's the father of my friend the market trader Evette.
 So I tell him I'll try to talk to Irnskar.
-Running towards the palace, I realize I'm not at all sure I will.
+Walking towards the palace, I realize I'm not at all sure I will.
 I need Bryling's support while Octieve is just a useless bum.

 There are many people on the streets.
 I make conversation with one and another, but nothing unusual seems to be going on and no one looks alarmed or anything.

 Sybille agrees with my plan as well as with my assessment of the Empire's stance.
 She has no doubt that they'll grab an opportunity to get even with the Aldmeri Dominion.
 I learn that there is indeed severe inter-factional rivalry in Imperial City, but it's highly unlikely that anyone would sabotage war effort against the Dominion.
-After all, they all view our Empire as their (potential) property, so they wouldn't risk ruining it.
-Besides, each faction would hope to enlarge their own feudal domains in a successful war.
+After all, each clique views our Empire as their (potential) property, so they wouldn't risk ruining it.
+Besides, regardless of the power struggle, they all hope to enlarge their own feudal domains in a successful war.
 In short, there is every chance that all big families will rather fight the elves than each other.

 I ask Sybille who is the thalmor spy in the palace.
 He says Falk is an informant of the thalmors, but he's not really on their side.
 He just exchanges information secretly with Elenwen in order to hear things from her that would help him strengthen his own position.
 He won't cause any trouble, once we make a move against the thalmors.
 The real thalmor spy, according to Sybille, is Una, one of the maids, but she hasn't really any access to big secrets.
 She does actively report about the comings and goings in the palace, though.

 I vaguely remember I saw Una on the main square on my way here.
 If she wanted to be a proper spy, she ought to have followed me discreetly, trying to find out at least whom I would be talking to.
-I mean, my going to the palace with all my followers ought to be conspicuous in her eyes.
+I mean, my going to the palace with all my followers ought to seem to her conspicuous enough to be observed and reported.

-We go downstairs together.
+Sybille and I go downstairs together.
 Sure enough, Una is just coming in.
-And she has guilt in her face like a dog who has made a mess.
+And she has guilt on her face like a dog who has made a mess.

 I inform her she's to go with Sybille, and if she won't become difficult, she has a good chance to get out of this alive.
 She's absolutely not to talk to anyone under any circumstances.